vk-cs/docs-public/docs/en/intro/start/concepts/architecture/architecture.md

    {cut(List of IaaS services)}

-  - [Cloud Servers](/en/computing/iaas) — provides virtual machines with the ability to allocate public IPs and unlimited traffic of 1 GBit/s (NVIDIA GPU virtual machines are also available).
+  - [Cloud Servers](/en/computing/iaas) — provides virtual machines with the ability to allocate public IPs and a 1 GBit/s connection with unlimited traffic (NVIDIA GPU virtual machines are also available).
 It is responsible for virtualization and resource integration, and uses KVM hypervisor.
   - [Object Storage](/en/storage/s3) — provides S3-compatible object storage.
 The storage workload is shared across all storage nodes.
 You can deploy storage with a customizable architecture.
   - [Cloud Networks](/en/networks/vnet) — provides networking within the selected [project](/en/tools-for-using-services/account/concepts/projects) using SDN (Software Defined Network) technology.
 It is built on OpenStack Neutron and custom-developed software — Sprut.
 The service includes the following components: